 There is a piece of Beijing in Warsaw.
-The red lanterns will guide you along the paths of the most loved park in our city.
+In summer the red lanterns will guide you along the paths of the most loved park in our city.
+Wile in winter and covered with snow?
+Well, like a Chinese fairy tale.
 Perhaps, it is a bit controversial – some people simply adore it, but some just ask why we decided to have a Chinese garden in the middle of our capital city.

 This is a Chinese garden designed following the Prince Kung’s Mansion in Beijing, and you can find it in the Łazienki park.
 It was created in Warsaw in 2014, but there was a Chinese Avenue in our park 200 years ago, at the times of king Stanisław August Poniatowski, who created the residence.

-Last year, the Chinese section of the park expands: the red lanterns and other lighting features are built along the main alley.
-It is a part of the Garden of Light festival that has been organised by different historic residences all over the world since 2012: the common denominator being the fact that all the gardens/members were created in the 18th or the 19th century.
-This summer the will be installed until the end of September and the park will be open until 10 pm.
+In summer of 2016, the Chinese section of the park expanded temporarily: the red lanterns and other lighting features were built along the main alley.
+It was a part of the Garden of Light festival that has been organised by different historic residences all over the world since 2012: the common denominator being the fact that all the gardens/members were created in the 18th or the 19th century.